aws-samples/config-resource-compliance-dashboard/backfill/README.md

 The backfill feature processes historical AWS Config records that already exist in your Dashboard bucket and creates the necessary Athena/Glue partitions.
 This is essential to show your historical compliance on the dashboard when you have existing AWS Config records at the time the dashboard was first deployed.

-The backfill process will generate partitions for these AWS Config records:
+By default, the backfill process will generate partitions for these AWS Config records:
 1. All AWS Config history records for the previous 12 months.
 2. AWS Config snapshot records on all accounts an Regions whose date is the last day of the month, for the previous 5 months.
 3. AWS Config snapshot records on all accounts and Regions whose date is within the last 5 days.

+You can change these settings and configure a loopback period that suits your needs.
+See the optional step in the procedure below.

 ## Architecture
 The solution is installed on the same account and Region where the dashboard resources are deployed.
 The backfill process uses a two-stage approach: